gstich2/AMA-IMPACT/CREDENTIALS.md

 ## Notes

 - All passwords follow the pattern: `[Role]123!`
-- Staff can only see their own visa applications
+- Beneficiaries can only see their own visa applications and tasks
 - Department managers can see all users in their department + sub-departments
 - Program Managers can see all departments in their contract
 - HR can see all departments across assigned contracts
 - Admin has full system access
+- **New in v3.0**: Complete notification system, audit logging, and advanced reporting

 ---